adekoder/flask_dbseeder/README.md

 Note that the FLASK_APP environment variable must be set according to the Flask documentation for this command to work.

 The above command will run the seed operation, if no expection is thrown your data will be seeded into the database

+> flask seed test
+Run the above method to run test

 ###### Resources
 * Documentation.